czim/laravel-cms-models/documentation/ModelConfiguration/Form.md

 - `source` (string)
     Indicates the source to be used for the data edited using this field.
 Default: field entry's key.

+- `label` (string)
+    Explicitly label to show next to the form field.

+- `label_translated` (string)
+    The translation key for a CMS translation to use as the field label.
+    If set, this overrides the `label`.

+- `required` (bool)
+    Whether the field may not be left empty.
+    If not explicitly set, model analysis sets this to true for attributes that are not `nullable`.

+- `translated` (bool)
+    Whether the field corresponds to an attribute on a translation of the record.
+    It is not recommended to set this manually.
+This defaults to a model analysis result that checks for a Translatable setup.

+- `create` (bool)
+    Set to false to hide the field on the form to create a new record.

+- `update` (bool)
+    Set to false to hide the field on forms to edit an existing record.

+- `admin_only` (bool)
+    Set to true to make the field only usable by super admins.
+    This overrides any `permissions`.

+- `permissions` (string or array of strings)
+    The permission(s) required to be able to use this field.
+    If more than one, users must have all permissions in order to use the field.

 - `options` (array, associative)
     Options pertaining to either or both of the strategies used.